sharonwoo/macbook_pro_setup/README.md

 ## Million dollar question: Pip or Conda?
 FML

 [Thank god I'm still on Mojave](https://stackoverflow.com/questions/58291108/conda-not-found-after-upgrading-to-macos-catalina).
 Installing Miniconda from .pkg and then creating a full environment seems to work fine now with zsh as shell.
 Use ```echo $SHELL``` to check it's indeed zsh that's in play.
+And [why I'm sticking to Conda for now](https://stackoverflow.com/questions/54834579/specific-reasons-to-favor-pip-vs-conda-when-installing-python-packages).